awsdocs/amazon-ses-developer-guide/doc-source/sending-email-suppression-list.md

 ## Viewing a list of import jobs for the account<a name="sending-email-suppression-list-view-import-jobs"></a>

-You can view a list of all of the email addresses that are on the account\-level suppression list for your account by using the [ListImportJobs](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_ListImportJobs.html) operation in the Amazon SES API v2\.
+You can view a list of all of the email addresses that are on your account\-level suppression list for your account by using the [ListImportJobs](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_ListImportJobs.html) operation in the Amazon SES API v2\.

 **Note**
 The following procedure assumes that you've already installed the AWS CLI\.
 For more information about installing and configuring the AWS CLI, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.